Frequently Asked Questions

 Then both sides can focus on making life livable instead of just possible.

-Since this paper was written (February 27, 2006), information has come to light about the CIA’s role in an attempted coup against Hamas in Gaza in the summer of 2007.
+The elections were deemed free and fair, but after this paper was written (February 27, 2006), the world, led by the US and Israel, refused to acknowledge the democratic results, effectively nullified them, and left Hamas with no accountability to the Palestinian public or the international community, little to lose, and the power only to be a spoiler.
+Later, information came to light about the CIA’s role in an attempted coup against Hamas in Gaza in the summer of 2007.
 See: David Rose, “The Gaza Bombshell,” Vanity Fair, April 2008.

 Excerpt: "After failing to anticipate Hamas’s victory over Fatah in the 2006 Palestinian election, the White House cooked up yet another scandalously covert and self-defeating Middle East debacle: part Iran-contra, part Bay of Pigs.
 With confidential documents, corroborated by outraged former and current U.S. officials, the author reveals how President Bush, Condoleezza Rice, and Deputy National-Security Adviser Elliott Abrams backed an armed force under Fatah strongman Muhammad Dahlan, touching off a bloody civil war in Gaza and leaving Hamas stronger than ever."